Cancun vs Tulum: Which One Is Better for a Mexican Vacation?

 Tulum is slightly pricier than Cancun, with the average cost of a week’s stay being close to $1,900 per person.
 This includes the cost of airfare, food, lodgings, and activities.
 Lodging costs can range from $50-$200 per night.

-Again, these are just the average estimates of a trip to Tulum in the peak season.
-You can definitely plan a budget trip and cut the costs by a significant margin; there are plenty of Airbnb options, and you can find deals on flights, make your own meals, and enjoy many free activities to do that.
+Again, these are just average estimates for a trip to Tulum in peak season.
+You can definitely plan a budget trip and cut the costs by a significant margin; there are plenty of Airbnb options, and you can find deals on flights, make your own meals, and enjoy many free activities.

-And if you want the cheapest rates, you will find them during a shoulder/low-season visit.
+And if you want the cheapest rates, you will find them during the shoulder or low season.
 What’s more, you will get plenty of great discounts on flights and hotels during these months to sweeten the pocket-friendly deals even more.

 Cancun VS Tulum | connectivity (easy to reach)